 When in Doubt – Seek Professional Tax Advice

-I have had no problems using tax preparation software in the past – TurboTax and H&R Block @ Home are great options.
+I have had no problems using tax preparation software in the past – TurboTax and H&R Block @ Home are great options (H&R Block review).
 But you may run into a tax situation that isn’t clear.
 I would rather err on the side of caution when it comes to the IRS and avoid paying late fees or penalties, especially now that my small business complicates my tax situation.
 Don’t hesitate to reach out to a tax professional if your tax situation is unclear.

 Photo credit: joewcampbell